lost-scripts/.github/CONTRIBUTING.md

 	git archive --o "$(basename "$(git rev-parse --show-toplevel)").zip" main # Or the more advanced (with smart folder creation, autoname & alias prone e.g. garc): p mkdir -p _releases && git archive -o _releases/$(basename "$(git rev-parse --show-toplevel)").zip main
 	```

-	> :memo: **Note:** To exclude some elements, create a .gitattributes file in the root of the script repo and put on it e.g.:
+	> :memo: **Note:** To exclude elements, create a .gitattributes file in the root of the script repo and put on it e.g.:

 	```
 	.gitattributes export-ignore